FFFSake

 feedback issues and allow some amount of tweaking; see the Features section later.

 While there are other applications with similar functionality, feeding vJoy with inputs from DirectInput devices, none of them appear to be maintained by the time of this writing.
-Joystick Gremlin is actively being developed; we will be using the older but stable R13 version.
+Joystick Gremlin is actively being developed; we will be using the latest R14 version.

 Support could be added for other vJoy feeders, especially if someone is willing to